particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 Also included is an adapter from screw terminals to a 5.5x2.1mm barrel jack, center positive.
 If you disconnect and reconnect the adapter, make sure the + screw terminal is connected to red and the - screw terminal is connected to black.
 An appropriate 24 VDC power adapter is included.

-Any 6VDC to 30VDC power adapter at 2A with a 5.5x2.1mm barrel connector, center positive can be used instead, if desired.
+Any 6VDC to 30VDC power adapter at 12 watts (minimum) with a 5.5x2.1mm barrel connector, center positive can be used instead, if desired.
 For automotive use, you can use this power input directly to a 12V or 24V vehicle power system as the power supply is designed to handle transient voltage present on vehicle power systems.

 The RS485 and CAN interface pins on the M12 8-pin connector cannot be used as GPIO.